umbraco/UmbracoDocs/10/umbraco-deploy/deployment-workflow/import-export.md

 As import and export is a two-step process, it doesn't require inter-environment communication.
 This allows us to process much larger batches of information without running into hard limits imposed by Cloud hosting platforms.

-We are also able provide hooks to allow for migrations of data types and property data when importing.
+We are also able provide hooks to allow for migrations of artifacts (such as data types) and property data when importing.
 This should allow you to migrate your Umbraco data from one Umbraco major version to a newer one.

 ## Exporting content and schema